jhudsl/tidyversecourse/docs/05-prediction.md

 Great!
 Now we can see that these variables are now factors as indicated by `<fct>` after the variable name.

 The `skim()` function of the `skimr` package is also really helpful for getting a general sense of your data.
-By design, it provides summary statistics about variables in the data set.
+By design, it provides summary statistics about variables in the dataset.

 ```r